dotnet/docs/docs/standard/base-types/formatting-types.md

 ---
 title: "Overview: How to format numbers, dates, enums, and other types in .NET"
-description: "Introduction to converting instances of .NET types to formatted strings.
+description: "Learn how to convert instances of .NET types to formatted strings.
 Override the ToString method, make formatting culture-sensitive, and use ICustomFormatter." ms.date: 02/25/2022
 dev_langs:
   - "csharp"